 Lagging Indicators

-In contrast with leading indicators, lagging indicators tend to provide entry signals slower because they follow and respond to the price instead of creating predictions.
+In contrast with leading indicators, lagging indicators tend to provide slower entry signals because they follow and respond to the price instead of creating predictions.
 Traders may miss opportunities to harvest maximum profits using this type of indicator.

 They help traders when the price is trending, hence their popularity among trend followers.
 Lagging indicators can tell when the price is about to return to its major trend so traders can join in the trend and profit from it.
 Here are some well-known lagging indicators that also serve as trend-following indicators: